 The school site is fully accessible.
 All entrances are easily accessible for wheelchair users ensuring good access to school via the main entrance and our nursery entrance, via an automated door.
 We have four accessible toilets, situated in different parts of the school.
-There is an adult sized adjustable changing table in the largest accessible toilet.
+There is an adult sized adjustable changing table and a ceiling mounted hoist in the largest accessible toilet.
 Nappy changing facilities are also available in Nursery.
 We have hygienic nappy bins which are emptied by a specialist company.
 There are accessible shower areas with appropriate support seating within two of our accessible toilets.
 There are three disabled parking bays near the main entrance.
+By prior arrangement, parents can ring the office to arrange for the school gates to be opened for access to disabled parking.
 Our Accessibility Plan describes the actions the school has taken to increase access to the environment, the curriculum and to printed information is available via the school website's SEND section.